Malwine/learn-to-code/tutorial_en.md

 Reload the app in the browser.
 What changes do you see?
 Take a few minutes to discuss and ask questions.

+We exchanged the words "Fluffy Giggle" by Ruby code.
+All code bewteen these signs `<%= %>` will be Ruby code.
+In our case that is a variable calles `name`.
+From the backend we send data that is saved in the `name` variable and then the frontend shows us what data we have stored in `name`.
+We specified in the backend that it is "Awesome Orange".

 ---

 🤔 "Ok, but that is not random!" you might say now...